schaloner/playframework/documentation/manual/working/commonGuide/configuration/ws/WsSSL.md

 [[Play WS|ScalaWS]] allows you to set up HTTPS completely from a configuration file, without the need to write code.
 It does this by layering the Java Secure Socket Extension (JSSE) with a configuration layer and with reasonable defaults.

-JDK 1.8 contains an implementation of JSSE which is [significantly more advanced](https://docs.oracle.com/javase/8/docs/technotes/guides/security/enhancements-8.html) than previous versions, and should be used if security is a priority.
+JDK 1.8 contains an implementation of JSSE which is [significantly more advanced](https://docs.oracle.com/javase/8/docs/technotes/guides/security/enhancements-8.html) than previous versions.
+Releases of Play prior to 2.5 did not require Java 8, and so it was recommended to use Java 8 if security is a priority.
+From Play 2.5 onwards, Java 8 is the [minimum supported version](https://playframework.com/documentation/2.5.x/JavaMigration25#Java-Migration-Guide) and so the more advanced JSSE implementation will be used by default.

 > **NOTE**: It is highly recommended (if not required) to use WS SSL with the unlimited strength java cryptography extension.
 You can download the policy files from Oracle's website at [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 8 Download](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).